ins0mniaque/srcenv/srcenv.1.md

 :   Format the output as a Bash script.

-bat, cmd
+cmd, command

-:   Format the output as a Windows batch script.
+:   Format the output as a Windows Command shell script.

 csh, tcsh